ibelar/atk4-wp/readme.md

 [For more information on Agile Toolkit: http://www.agiletoolkit.org] (http://www.agiletoolkit.org)

-With this interface, it is possible to create WordPress admin page, sub page, meta boxes, widget or shortcode using an Agile Toolkit view class and also benefit from Agile Toolkit way of handling view like: data display with db model, form submission, view reload and ajax call handling.
+With this interface, it is possible to create WordPress admin page, sub page, meta boxes, widget or shortcode using an Agile Toolkit view class and also benefit from Agile Toolkit way of handling view like: data display with db model, form submission, view reload, model ORM and ajax call handling.

-##Note

 #Getting Started

 This interface, along with Agile Toolkit framework (atk4) need to be install within your wp-content folder.
 Each plugin using the atk4-wp interface should be created within the WordPress plugin directory as normal WordPress plugin do.

-The atk4-wp interface can be use for multiple plugins within the same site.
+The atk4-wp interface can be use for multiple plugins development within the same WordPress site.

 ##Requirement